 DMAE use in Cosmetics

-Most of the research on DMAE in the 1950’s and 60’s centered around using this compound for cognitive function and brain health.
+Most of the research on DMAE in the 1950’s and 60’s centered around using this compound for cognitive function and human brain health.

 The most recent research on DMAE is primarily for using the compound in skin cosmetic formulas.
+But too much DMAE may cause skin irritation.

 DMAE has been shown to increase skin firmness even in young skin.
 One study with 30 healthy adults aged 36 – 49 applied DMAE gel or a placebo.
 The results of the study showed that DMAE-treated skin was much firmer.[xxi]